Arena Corinthians, Sao Paulo, Brazil

 Contractors involved with Arena Corinthians project

-The glass façades are being provided by Italian company Sunglass SRL.
-The video screen is supplied by Osram Traxon.
-Osram is also responsible for the installation of four scoreboards in the stadium.
-The seating for the stadium is supplied by Marfinite Arenas.
-World Sports along with Desso and CRL is responsible for the setting up of lawn in the stadium.
+Fast Engenharia was the construction contractor for the football stadium project.
+The glass façades were provided by Italian company Sunglass SRL.
+The video screen was supplied by Osram Traxon.
+Osram was also responsible for the installation of four scoreboards in the stadium.
+The seating for the stadium was supplied by Marfinite Arenas.
+World Sports along with Desso and CRL was responsible for the setting up of lawn in the stadium.